nlpie-research/Compact-Biomedical-Transformers/README.md

 tar -xvzf datasets.tar.gz
 ```

-# Run models on NER
+# Run Models on NER

 First, import the `load_and_preprocess_dataset` and `train_and_evaluate` functions from the ner.py: